MHRDD - Tell the E.U. that justice is everybody's business - FreedomUnited.org

 Now is the time to act.

 Sign our petition in support of strong, mandatory human rights due diligence legislation in the U.S., U.K., and E.U.
-As large markets for the global industry, their passage will help address human rights and environmental violations around the world, sending a clear signal to the private and public sector that they will be held accountable for failing to prevent modern slavery and human rights abuses in their supply chains.
+As large markets for the global industry, their passage will help address human rights and environmental violations around the world, sending a clear signal to the private and public sectors that they will be held accountable for failing to prevent modern slavery and human rights abuses in their supply chains.

 • Dec 10, 2020: Campaign Launches